gep13/gep13/input/blog/what-are-all-the-chocolatey-repositories-for.md

 ## [NuGet.Server-chocolatey](https://github.com/chocolatey/NuGet.Server-chocolatey)

-This is a fork of the NuGet.Server that was made by the NuGet team.
-It was updated to work with Chocolatey.
-This is "similar" to the simple.server repository, but there are some distinct differences.
+Simple Server actually needs this repository for building up the binaries that it uses.
+This is a Chocolatey-specific fork to add enhancements to that repository so they can be used with Chocolatey Simple Server.

 ## [chocobot-slack](https://github.com/chocolatey/chocobot-slack)